+This example is based on an older version of the NASGRO software (Ref.
+[11.3] or [11.4]) as well as other literature and will not be fully up to date with the latest NASGRO version (Ref.
+[11.9]).
+Cracked fastener models are still being further developed.

 Problem Description

-A M8 Titanium fastener (TA28) is used to clamp together two 10mm thick flanges made from Aluminium.
+A M8 Titanium fastener (TA28 (Ti6Al4V)) is used to clamp together two 10mm thick flanges made from Aluminium.
 The external axial load applied to the joint is 18 kN and the fastener has a 0,5mm deep thumbnail crack at the first thread into the nut.